eliranwong/ChatGPT-GUI/README.md

 * edit and save conversations

-* listen to text-to-speech audio as Bible Chat generates responses
+* listen to text-to-speech audio as ChatGPT-GUI generates responses

 * enter message with voice